Kissed: Concept

 Originally, director Lynne Stopkewich had no particular interest in death or necrophilia.
 However, an interview of Karen Greenlee, a young California woman caught in a necrophile act with a male cadaver in the late 1970s, got her attention.
-Another reason that attracted her to the theme was the reading of "We So Seldom Look on Love", a 1992 short story written by Barbara Gowdy, in The Girl Wants to, a collection of female erotica edited by Lynn Crosbie, while working on another film script in February 1994.
+Another inspiration was reading "We So Seldom Look on Love", a 1992 short story written by Barbara Gowdy, in The Girl Wants to, a collection of female erotica edited by Lynn Crosbie, while working on another film script in February 1994.
 The short story, itself inspired by the Greenlee case, impacted Stopkewich because of its originality and non-judgmental tone, and it impressed her so much that it began to negatively affect her writing process.

 She then contacted Gowdy, acquiring the option to the story for an undisclosed sum in May 1994.
 Stopkewich described her version as "an interpretation of the piece, not so much a literal translation", and stated that she did not include some details because of the film's low budget.
 Mainly, she omitted details about the main character's family and instead focused on her experiences as a child and young adult.
 Stopkewich stated "We So Seldom Look on Love" was an ideal story for a low-budget adaptation because it only featured two main characters and had few locations.
 The desired 1970s-like setting also helped in decreasing production costs due to thrift shops and garage sale scenarios being cheaper than a "contemporary look".

 We were literally choosing or rejecting shots based on whether Molly [Parker] looked good in them, whether she looked soft or empathetic, or whether she came off looking harsh, or if her delivery of a line was at all edgy ... it all had to go in that direction.
 That was the task of the movie: getting the audience on side with a necrophile.